Nasir El-Rufai: Governorship

 On 29 May 2015, El-Rufai was sworn in as the 22nd Governor of Kaduna State.
 In his inaugural address, he declared that he and his deputy were cutting their allowances by half pending an improvement in the state's fiscal situation.
 On 6 August 2015, El-Rufai in one of his first acts as governor announced that Kaduna State will adopt the Treasury Single Account policy by 1 September of the same year.
 At the end of the exercise, 470 accounts belonging to different ministries, departments and agencies were closed and a sum of N24.7 billion was recovered and remitted to the Kaduna State Government TSA with the Central Bank of Nigeria.

 By blocking leakages and cutting the cost of running government, it is estimated that the El-Rufai administration was able to save N1.2 billion in just two months.
 El-Rufai also reformed the civil service in Kaduna State and reduced the number of ministries from 19 to 13 and the number of permanent secretaries from 35 to 18.
-In a bid to reduce the cost of governance, El-Rufai appointed only 13 commissioners, 10 special advisers and 12 special assistants as against the 24 commissioners, 41 special advisers and about 400 special assistants appointed by the previous administration.
+In a bid to reduce the cost of governance, El-Rufai appointed only 13 commissioners, 10 special advisers and 12 special assistants as against the 24 commissioners, 41 special advisers and about 400 special assistants appointed by the previous PDP administration.

-As governor, El-Rufai has embarked on a comprehensive education reform with the goal of revamping the moribund state of education.
-El-Rufai sacked over 22,000 unqualified primary teachers.
+As governor, El-Rufai has embarked on a comprehensive education reform with the goal of revamping the moribund state of public education in Kaduna State.
+El-Rufai sacked over 22,000 unqualified primary teachers, that failed to score above 75% in a Primary 4 test, and went on to hire 25,000 qualified teachers as replacements.
 El-Rufai's administration launched the School Feeding Programme, aimed at providing one free meal per day to 1.5 million pupils in public primary schools within the state.
-He also abolished the collection of fees and levies in public primary and junior secondary schools in Kaduna, thereby removing a financial burden of N3 billion from the parents.
+This policy amongst others contributed to raising primary school enrolment to over 2.1 million by the time El-Rufai completed his first term of office.
+He also abolished the collection of any fees and levies in public primary and junior secondary schools in Kaduna, thereby removing an annual financial burden of N3 billion from the parents.
+As a sign of his faith in public education, El-Rufai enrolled his son Abubakar Sadiq El-Rufai as a Primary One pupil in Kaduna Capital School, a government primary school in Kaduna.